tposney/midi-qol/README.md

  If using Chat Portraits, the changes made by midi-qol to the token/actor name in chat cards are overwritten/lost.
 Choose which sort of highlighting you want - only one will work.
 Otherwise, all seems to work.

 ## Ez-Roller
-The send to chat log feature of ez-roller will disable combo cards in midi-qol.
+The 'send to chat log' feature of ez-roller will disable combo cards in midi-qol.

 ## Combat Utility Belt
 CUB concentrator and midi-qol concentration automation are incompatible.
 Choose one or the other.
 If you want concentration to expire at the end of the spell you need to install times-up and use midi-qol concentration automation.